jamailun/UbikAuthenticator/README.md

 - The `fake` mode will store account data in the RAM and is transcient.
 To use for testing purposes only.
 - If you have only on Redis endpoint, don't put any `;` in the list.

+Don't forget to configure the data structure of your user's accounts.
+It's in [structure.json](/Properties/structures.json)

 # How to use

 This authenticator takes the form of an API and has two main routes: `/servers` and `/players`.